-- 45. In all cases, the investigatory powers should be exercised fairly, courteously, responsibly, with respect for the persons and property of those concerned and without discrimination. - 46.
+- 46. In all cases, the investigatory powers should be exercised fairly, courteously, responsibly, with respect for the persons and property of those concerned and without discrimination. - 47.
 In deciding the method of service of the order or (in the case of a disclosure order or a customer information order) notice, the appropriate officer should take into account all the circumstances of the investigation, including the possible need to prove that service was effected and the person or body to whom the order or notice is served.
-Search and seizure warrants are executed by an "appropriate person" who should also have regard to these matters when executing the warrant. - 47.
-When serving the order (or notice under the order) or executing a warrant, a covering letter should be provided which includes the following information (unless it is already included in the order, warrant or the notice): - the name of the person who is the recipient of the order, notice, warrant or the name by which they are known; - a warning in plain language that failure, without reasonable excuse, to comply with the requirement may be an offence and could result in prosecution or lead to contempt of court proceedings; - in the case of a disclosure order, a statement setting out the effect of section 359(1) and (3), and in the case of a customer information order, a statement setting out the effect of section 366(1) and (3); namely, that a warning be given in plain language that failure without reasonable excuse to comply with the requirement, or knowingly or recklessly providing a false or misleading statement for the purpose of purported compliance, may be an offence and could result in prosecution; - a statement that the warning given does not constitute a criminal caution, nor has the consequences of one; - a statement to the effect that disclosure of information about the investigation or falsifying, concealing, destroying or otherwise disposing of, or causing or permitting the falsification, concealment, destruction or disposal of documents which are relevant to the investigation may be an offence under section 342 (offences of prejudicing investigation) punishable by up to five years' imprisonment;
+Search and seizure warrants are executed by an "appropriate person" who should also have regard to these matters when executing the warrant. - 48.
+When serving the order (or notice under the order) or executing a warrant, a covering letter should be provided which includes the following information (unless it is already included in the order, warrant or the notice): - the name of the person who is the recipient of the order, notice, warrant or the name by which they are known; - a warning in plain language that failure, without reasonable excuse, to comply with the requirement may be an offence and could result in prosecution or lead to contempt of court proceedings; - in the case of a disclosure order, a statement setting out the effect of section 359(1) and (3), and in the case of a customer information order, a statement setting out the effect of section 366(1) and (3); namely, that a warning be given in plain language that failure without reasonable excuse to comply with the requirement, or knowingly or recklessly providing a false or misleading statement for the purpose of purported compliance, may be an offence and could result in prosecution;